vuejs/vue-loader/docs/guide/pre-processors.md

 }
 ```

-Configuration of TypeScipt can be done via `tsconfig.json`.
+Configuration of TypeScript can be done via `tsconfig.json`.
 Also see docs for [ts-loader](https://github.com/TypeStrong/ts-loader).

 ## Pug